-For each of your 3 students, submit the product, process, or performance assessment response, and include your assessment of each student's performance with detailed, content-specific, rubric-based feedback.
+For each of your 3 students, submit the product, process,\ or performance\\ assessment response, and include your assessment of each student's performance with detailed, content-specific, rubric-based feedback.\\\

-- For process-based student assessments, video may also be submitted where appropriate (for example, a video recording of a student working through a mathematics problem and explaining how they are moving through the process to solve the problem). - For performance-based student assessments, submit video or audio recordings of the 3 students' performances. - If detailed, content-specific, rubric-based feedback is not included with responses, include the feedback in Part J: Written Narrative: Analysis of Formal Assessment Results and Reflection for Whole Class and 3 Students.
+- \For process-based student assessments, video may also be submitted where appropriate (for example, a video recording of a student working on verb conjugation and explaining how they conjugated a verb in the target language). - \\For performance-based student assessments, submit video or audio recordings of the 3 students' performances. - \\\If detailed, content-specific, rubric-based feedback is not included with responses, include the feedback in Part J: Written Narrative: Analysis of Formal Assessment Results and Reflection for Whole Class and 3 Students.